murtazaverse/ats-friendly-resume-maker/README.md

 4. Add your data to the data.json file.
 You can use the sample data as a reference.
 5. Add your picture to the directory where the "my_picture.jpg" file is placed.
 Make sure the picture is a jpg file and not png or any other format.
 6. Run the main.py file. (python main.py)
-7. A file named "resume.pdf" will be created in the same directory.
+7. A file named "<your-name>.pdf" will be created in the same directory.
 This is your ATS Friendly Resume with your picture.

 ## Example